robbydyer/sports/README.md

 - NHL: Displays the day's games.
 Either live scores (favorite teams' scores are hideable for those who watch games recorded), Upcoming games, or final scores.
 - Image Board: Takes a list of directories containg images and displays them.
 Works with GIF's too!
+- Clock: It's...a clock
+- MLB: Currently still in progress

 ## Roadmap